 July 27, 2023, by Communications

-Gain the knowledge and skills to thrive at university and beyond.
-If you are looking to pursue a UK education in Malaysia, visit the University of Nottingham Malaysia’s Campus Open Day this 19-20 August 2023.
+Follow in the footsteps of these Malaysian and carve your place in the world, starting with the right university.
+If you are looking to pursue a UK education in Malaysia, visit the University of Nottingham Malaysia’s Campus Open Day this 24-25 June 2023.
 Learn more at nottingham.edu.my.